PrashanthiVelpula/GVSU-CIS641-InternationalTechies/README.md

 ## Project description:

-Our project, **HomeGoods Inventory Management**, is a proposed web application aimed at streamlining inventory management for store managers.
-The application will provide a secure login system for authorized users, allowing them to efficiently manage categories such as furniture, electronics, and home decor.
-Store managers will be able to add, edit, and delete inventory items, with detailed pages displaying information like price, description, and ratings.
-The backend will be built using either Firebase or MongoDB, ensuring efficient data storage and real-time updates.
-The frontend will be developed using HTML, CSS, and ReactJS, with a focus on simplicity, flexibility, and enhanced inventory control to reduce manual effort and improve operational efficiency.
+Our project, **HomeGoods Inventory Management**, is a comprehensive web application designed to streamline inventory management for store managers.
+The application features a secure login system that ensures only authorized users can access and manage the inventory.

+Store managers can efficiently handle categories such as furniture, electronics, home decor, and more.
+The platform allows them to add, edit, and delete inventory items with ease.
+Each inventory item includes detailed information such as price, description, stock, and ratings to aid in effective management.

+The backend leverages **Firebase**, offering reliable authentication, real-time data updates, and secure data storage.
+The frontend is built using **ReactJS**, styled with **HTML** and **CSS**, and enhanced with dynamic theming capabilities, including a **dark mode** option.
+These features focus on providing a user-friendly, responsive interface that simplifies inventory control, reduces manual effort, and boosts operational efficiency.

+## Key Functionalities:

+- **Dark Mode Support**: Provides a user-friendly interface that can adapt to light or dark themes based on user preferences.
+- **Real-Time Inventory Updates**: Changes to inventory items (additions, edits, or deletions) are instantly reflected across all sessions.

+This project represents a robust solution for inventory management, designed to scale with the needs of modern store managers.

 ## Team Members and Roles